The Pavement Management System is a means of

 improvement budget has a significant effect on the combination of

 The Pavement Management System is an extremely effective management tool.
 Since its selection of projects is based on hard data, the possibility of biased judgment is reduced.
-The County Budget Committee and other officials can readily understand the report produced by the system, thereby greatly facilitating their decision making process.
+County officials can readily understand the report produced by the system, thereby greatly facilitating their decision making process.

 Current Pavement Condition